-Beyond rugs and upholstery, wool plays an increasingly large role in home design, with research, manufacturing developments and design innovation leading to its use in pieces as far ranging as curtains, bedding, lighting, artworks and decorative objects.
+Beyond rugs and upholstery, wool plays an increasingly large role in home design.
 With its luxurious finish, easy-to-care-for nature and health properties, wool is the natural choice for any interior.

 Inspired by circular economics and a desire to do something good for the world, the Seljak sisters are turning the wool industry’s scraps into objects of use and beauty.
 Their recycled Merino blankets are carefully crafted from reclaimed raw wool, top and yarn – as well as partial garments.